 In 1990, he was re-designated as a special duty officer, cryptology—now cryptologic warfare.

-His active duty tours include a mobilization with the International Assistance Force Joint Command in Kabul, Afghanistan, and assignments with the National Security Agency, Naval Network Warfare Command, Navy Information Operations Command (NIOC) Georgia, Center for Expeditionary Counterterrorism Operations, USS John F. Kennedy (CV 67) and Naval Security Group Activity Edzell, Scotland.
+MacDonnell’s active duty tours include a mobilization with the International Assistance Force Joint Command in Kabul, Afghanistan, and assignments with the National Security Agency, Naval Network Warfare Command, Navy Information Operations Command (NIOC) Georgia, Center for Expeditionary Counterterrorism Operations, USS John F. Kennedy (CV 67), and Naval Security Group Activity Edzell, Scotland.

-MacDonnell's personal decorations include the Legion of Merit, several personal Navy and Joint awards as well as the Afghanistan Campaign Medal, the NATO Medal and other campaign and unit awards.
+His personal decorations include the Legion of Merit (two awards), several personal Navy and Joint awards as well as the Afghanistan Campaign Medal, the NATO Medal and other campaign and unit awards.